andi1984/idiomatic-sass/README.md

 3. `@include` should appear second.
 This allows the properties to override the mixins.
 4. Properties should appear after this, optionally grouped by type or sorted alphabetically.
 5. Mixins with content blocks should appear next. `@include someMixin { properties }`
-6. Selectors that target itself. `&.modifier`
+6. Selectors that target itself. `&.submodule`
 7. Child selectors appear last.

 The basic rule of thumb is at-rules, properties, then blocks.